 Before creating the presentation, you should check for any template or format requirements from the task you are working on, especially for business projects.
 Many companies create their own branded templates for consistency purposes.

 Add and Format Slides

 After creating the presentation, you add slides through the “New Slide” button under “Home” or right-clicking the navigation panel.
 It provides different slide structures for titles, content, and images, which helps to save a lot of time from structuring your own slides.

 You can format the slides through the functions under the “Design” tab.
 It provides a few themes to make the slide more visually appealing.
 You can also customize the slide size and background according to specific needs.

 The “Slide Master” function under the “View” tab controls the appearance of the entire presentation.
-The logo, image, or text inserted in the master slide will show up in every slide, ensuring consistency of the format across the presentation.
+The logo, image, or text inserted in the master slide will show up on every slide, ensuring consistency of the format across the presentation.

 Add and Format Text

-New slides added into the presentation typically contain several text boxes for title and content, where you can type in the text directly.
+New slides added to the presentation typically contain several text boxes for title and content, where you can type in the text directly.
 If you would like to insert additional textboxes or start with a blank slide, you can go to the “Insert” tab, choose “Text Box,” and click where you want to put the text on the slide.

 You can format the text box and the text inside it through the functions under the “Shape Format” tab.
 For example, you can change the fill and outline of the text box, or the font, color, and size of the text.